techabdu/store/frontend/src/pages/docs/content/getting-started.md

 Once registered, you can log in to your dashboard:

 1. Go to the **Login** page.
-2. Enter your registered email and password.
+2. Enter your registered username and password.
 3. Click **Sign In**.

 If you forget your password, use the "Forgot Password" link to initiate a reset via email.